Adobe-Marketing-Cloud/analytics-samples/real-time-demo/js/README.md

 4. Choose the element you want to download a report for (Recommended: use either prop or var),
 5. (Optional) Provide tracking server information to send the data to Analytics and see it in the report (Remember that it will send custom data to your RS!
 DO NOT USE WITH PRODUCTION REPORT SUITES),
 7. Click "Run Report" and enjoy your real time data!
 If you configured tracking servers you can also send the data using the form above!

+Api methods used in this example:
+* [GetReportSuites](https://marketing.adobe.com/developer/api-explorer#Company.GetReportSuites) - to get the list of reports suites for the account
+* [GetRealTimeSettings](https://marketing.adobe.com/developer/api-explorer#ReportSuite.GetRealTimeSettings) - to get the real time report suites for account
+* [ReportRun](https://marketing.adobe.com/developer/api-explorer#Report.Run) - to display the real time report